Don’t want to read the long discussion? …go straight to the conclusion

 A learning curve

-The young electrician and builder have learnt a valuable lesson, and the home owners are now safer than they were before.
+The young electrician and builder have learned a valuable lesson, and the home owners are now safer than they were before.

 …it was a situation that the homeowner should never ever have been put into in the first place!